 As part of the UBC Enterprise SharePoint build managed by UBC IT Services, all users must have a UBC campus wide login and an Enterprise Active Directory record (EAD account).
 The EAD account is an extension of a CWL account identity and credentials will normally match a user’s CWL credentials.
 If users need to manage their EAD account, this can be done by logging into http://www.cwl.ubc.ca/myAccount.

 Terms and conditions for use of the site can be found on the home page of the site.

 Logging into the SharePoint Site

-To access the site, log below in with your CWL credentials.
-The ACUP SharePoint site can be accessed offsite from a non-UBC network.
+To access the site, log in below with your CWL credentials.
+The ACUP SharePoint site can also be accessed offsite from a non-UBC network.

 As a Microsoft SharePoint site, Internet Explorer is recommended as the most compatible browser, but data can be accessed using other standard browsers.

 Users will be prompted to log in.
 Users given access to the site should use the following credentials: